top of page

 • Sports Beans – 2 packs

 • Frozen Uncrustables -- This was another gem I picked up while doing Ironman triathlons.
-They will thaw throughout the day, and they are going to be MONEY!
+They will thaw throughout the day, and they will be MONEY!

 • Salt replacement – I usually take tablets, but during my Ironman, I discovered Base Electrolyte Salt — it was AMAZING..!
 It's now my go-to.
 Gatorade – single-serving packs (3-4)